Warning! This page contains unmarked spoilers from Episode I and II! Caution advised!

 - Overly Long Tongue: In his stomach of all places.

-- Punch-Clock Villain: Despite being a psychopath who enjoys his work very much, even Gahmah Raan admits that he was just a hired gun used to kill Violo Jod and does not take his desire for revenge out on him.
+- Punch-Clock Villain: Despite being a psychopath who enjoys his work very much and had just as diabolical financial goals, even Gahmah Raan admits that he was just a hired gun used to kill Violo Jod and does not take his desire for revenge out on him.

 - Psycho for Hire: Despite his job being a cover-up for his real goals, he admits that he does it to "blow off steam".

 - Smug Snake: Gestroma, did you really think you would be able to assimilate Emperor Valkor?

 - Super Soldier: He was intended to be one for the Galactic Empire.
 Unfortunately, a lot of mutagens, the destruction of his home and family and being empowered by a Forceless symbiote drove him over the edge and he went rogue.

 - Tragic Bigot: The only reason he's the violent, humanophobic sociopath he is by the time he's introduced is that he was born in an Imperial penal colony and had almost no say in how he grew up.
 The Empire (which was notoriously humanocentric) then separated him from his parents when he was young, subjected him to various experimentation that also made him Ax-Crazy and destroyed his homeworld (along with his parents) with the Death Star.
 This is also deconstructed in that, while his backstory is indeed tragic, it does nothing to excuse the fact that he's willing to commit genocide and similarly experiment on other humans just because he wasn't able to get his revenge on the Empire for himself, and he's been holding this grudge even long after the Empire fell.